 Go for the pan-seared halibut served with all the traditional steakhouse accouterments at Holdren’s Steak & Seafood.
 Just off State, Kanaloa Seafood has 30 years under their belt as sustainable seafood purveyors through their markets and global distribution network.
 To the sheer delight of locals, they recently opened a restaurant in Santa Barbara that serves lunch and dinner.
 The fish tacos and rock crab mac ‘n cheese are to die for.
-Big Eye Raw Bar is a new addition to the Santa Barbara Public Market and is perfect for the raw seafood purist who loves poke bowls, hand rolls and sashimi.
 Over on Victoria Street’s “restaurant row,” Yoichi’s presents a beautiful seven-course Japanese Kaiseki-style experience that includes many seafood standouts.

 North of Santa Barbara in Goleta, the Beachside Bar-Café sits right on Goleta Beach.
 Seafood is the star of the show here, with several daily fresh catch specials available alongside menu fixtures the Paella Del Mar and steamers.
 The only other restaurant in Goleta that can rival Beachside’s stunning ocean views is Angel Oak at The Ritz-Carlton Bacara, Santa Barbara sits right on top of Haskell’s Beach, providing patrons stunning ocean views.
 The destination restaurant is a sight to behold and the ever-changing menu typically features a grand Market Seafood Tower along with abalone from the property’s neighboring abalone farm.
 There’s no ocean view at Nikka Fish Market and Grill on Calle Real, but it sure is a trusted, tasty option for an informal seafood feast—especially if you want to try local black mussels.